Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Experiment

-\textbf{Impact of Reflective Training Paradigm.} To disentangle the benefits of our closed-loop reflective mechanism from the intrinsic quality of the domain-specific knowledge in ReflectV, we compare MIRROR against MIRROR-QA, a variant that is fine-tuned on the same dataset but reformatted into standard single-turn QA pairs.
+\textbf{Impact of Reflective Training Paradigm.} To disentangle the benefits of our closed-loop reflection mechanism from the intrinsic quality of the domain-specific knowledge in ReflectV, we compare MIRROR against vanilla-SFT variants fine-tuned on the same dataset but reformatted into QA pairs.
+As shown in \cref{tab:ablation_paradigm}, vanilla-SFT variants outperform the base models due to domain adaptation, yet MIRROR achieves substantially higher gains across all model sizes and architectures, validating the effectiveness of our reflective training paradigm.

-As shown in \cref{tab:ablation_paradigm}, while MIRROR-QA outperforms the Qwen2.5-VL baseline due to domain adaptation, the full MIRROR model achieves higher gains.
-This empirical evidence confirms that supplementary data alone is insufficient for robust grounding; the explicit process of \textit{looking again}—modeled via reflection and tool usage—is the decisive factor in mitigating hallucinations and correcting errors.

-\textbf{Scalability across Model Sizes.} We further investigate the universality of our approach by applying MIRROR to a smaller architecture.
-As detailed in \cref{tab:ablation_paradigm}, the consistent performance improvements across both 3B and 7B scales demonstrate that our framework is model-agnostic.
-Remarkably, the MIRROR-3B model even surpasses the larger 7B baseline on several benchmarks.
-This suggests that equipping smaller models with active visual verification capabilities is a parameter-efficient strategy to achieve reasoning performance comparable to larger backbones.